jwhitham/Quake-2/README.txt

 Software requirements:

 The benchmark and test require Linux, GNU make and GCC.
-X11 development headers are also required to build a playable version of the game (which will assume a 32-bit colour depth).
-If you don't want to build this, edit "X11_TARGET=" line in the Makefile ("linux" subdirectory).
+You will need the standard C library and its header files.

 The test is not affected by your math library, because the openlibm library is bundled.
 See headless_quake2/openlibm/README.md or http://openlibm.org/ for details of openlibm.

+Quake 2 is not playable as all parts of the game are statically linked together, and the user interface components have been replaced by stubs.
+If you would like to play Quake 2, I suggest the Yamagi Quake 2 port: https://github.com/yquake2/

 Instructions: